fanyingfx/lute-v3-fanyingfx/README.md

 ```
 You can also add your define terms in the file , only Chinese  with English comma ',' not Chinese's comma '，'

-## About
-Because of some big change in the codebase so some features may not add to the lute.
-I am also working on adding Chinese support to original version lute, but need some time to find a suitable solution to not make a big change in Lute's code.
-The database is full compatible with lute's db, but I also recommend you to create a new database to use.

-If you want to migrate previous lute to this version, you can copy your previous database and then in this version of lute's Language Setting,
-change the Parse as to Mandarin.

 ##
 You can reach me in Lute's discord server @fanyingfx